Global Learning

 As the splendor of autumn unfolds and preparations are made to celebrate Thanksgiving in the U.S., educators have a unique chance to deliver timely and historically relevant lessons around this holiday and in celebration of Native American Heritage Month.

-Beyond the well-known narrative of pilgrims and Native Americans sharing a bountiful meal lies an opportunity to embrace a more comprehensive understanding of history—one that encompasses the diverse perspectives of indigenous communities.
+Beyond the well-known narrative of pilgrims and Native Americans sharing a bountiful meal lies an opportunity to embrace a more comprehensive understanding of history—one that encompasses the vast perspectives of indigenous communities.

-Here, we aim to underscore the importance of incorporating Native American experiences into Thanksgiving lessons, fostering a more inclusive and accurate portrayal of the historical events surrounding this national holiday.
+Here, we aim to underscore the importance of incorporating Native American experiences into Thanksgiving lessons, fostering a more broad and accurate portrayal of the historical events surrounding this national holiday.

 Learn about the first Thanksgiving